learningequality/ka-lite/docs/usermanual/userman_admin.rst

 .. note:: If the drive where your ``.kalite/`` folder is located does not have enough free disk space,
           you can change the path of the ``CONTENT_ROOT`` in your `Configuration Settings`_, and define a different folder where your want to store videos.
-Remember also to move the contents of your old ``/content/`` folder into the new one.
+Remember to move the files from your old ``/content/`` folder into the new one.

 .. note:: The ``.kalite`` folder may be hidden on some systems, so you have to enable showing hidden
           files and folders in your file browser.